GROUP-2C-UOP/placement/README.md

 4. Install requirements.txt ----> `pip install -r requirements.txt`
 5. Set up the database ----> `python manage.py makemigrations` & `python manage.py migrate`
 6. Start the backend server ----> `python manage.py runserver`
+7. Create .env-backend file within the main backend folder ----> Where requirements.txt is
+8. Add the line ----> `EMAIL_HOST_USER="your-email"` With your email
+9. Add the line ----> `EMAIL_HOST_PASSWORD="app-password"` DO NOT USE YOUR REAL GMAIL PASSWORD: Enable Gmail 2FA, within settings search up App Passwords.
+Create a new app and use the generated 16 character string as the password.

 ### Frontend
 1. Split terminal and start virtual environment ----> `.\venv\Scripts\activate`
 2. Change to the frontend and install dependencies ----> `cd ../frontend` & `npm install`
 3. Start the frontend server ----> `npm run dev`
 4. Control + Click the frontend link to access the app.

-*IMPORTANT*
-Create .env-backend file within the main backend folder.
-Add the lines:
-EMAIL_HOST_USER="your-email"
-EMAIL_HOST_PASSWORD="app-password"

-DO NOT USE YOUR REAL GMAIL PASSWORD!!!
-HAVE 2FA ENABLED WITHIN GMAIL, SEARCH UP APP PASSWORDS IN SECURITY AND CREATE ONE, USE THE 16 CHARACTER STRING AS THE PASSWORD!!!!
+### Redis
+1. Open the Redis folder you installed from the Youtube Tutorial and open redis-server.exe
+2. If your port !== 6379 change it to what is said on the cmd terminal
+3. Split terminal again and start virtual environment ----> `.\venv\Scripts\activate`
+4. Make sure you are in "\placement\backend" and run the celery worker ----> `celery -A backend worker --loglevel=info --pool=solo`
+5. Split terminal again (you should have 4 terminals now) and start virtual environment ----> `.\venv\Scripts\activate`
+6. Make sure you are in "\placement\backend" and run the celery beat ----> `celery -A backend beat --loglevel=info`

 # The Application's Structure